ebi-ait/ingest-kube-deployment/backup/README.md

 ### Quickstart

 Ingest Backup is deployed through Helm on Kubernetes through the `setup.sh` script provided in this module.
-The setup script [requires AWS access keys](#credentials) can be downloaded through the AWS console in CSV format.
+The setup script [requires AWS access keys and role ARN](#credentials) can be downloaded through the AWS console in CSV format.
 Before running the script, the environment variable `DEPLOYMENT_STAGE` must be set as the setup operation uses it to determine which configuration to use.
 This variable is, at the time of writing, set when switching environments through Ingest deployment procedures.

 To deploy Ingest Backup, the script is run with the CSV file:

 ```
-./setup.sh /path/to/aws_access_credentials.csv
+./setup.sh /path/to/aws_access_credentials.csv role_ARN
 ```